EVE Energy — 2025 at a Glance

 - EVE is planning approximately 260 GWh of new large LFP capacity across five Chinese provinces, plus a 2 GWh sodium-ion battery project.

-- The CLS (cooperative licensing service) business model gained traction internationally, with EVE providing technology and quality systems to partner manufacturers.
+- Under the CLS (cooperative licensing service) model, EVE provided technology and quality systems to partner manufacturers, with projects in North America and Europe.

 1. Headline numbers